wp-plugins/seatid-social-solutions/Readme.txt

 3. Register to SeatID at http://www.seatid.com/register
 4. On the 'Settings' page of your WordPress SeatID plugin, insert your App ID as provided during your SeatID registration
 5. Set your account name and business address
-6. You’re done.
+6. You are done.
 Enjoy the socialization of your website!

 == Frequently Asked Questions ==